Perhaps, you have already adopted a bunny or planning for getting one.

 Spraying

-Un-neutered male mark female in his area with spraying.
+Un-neutered male marked female in his area with spraying.
 Also, mark their territory.
 Females are also spraying.

 Collecting hay

 Sign of pregnancy.
 It may also be a false pregnancy.
-During their pregnancy period, they build a nest with gathering hay.
+During their pregnancy period, they build a nest by gathering hay.

 Final Thoughts